Ninul A.S. - Ninul Anatoly Sergeevich - www.ninulas.narod.ru/english.html

 ==========================================================================

 Discussed in the web-site can be problems devoted to different divisions of mathematics, theoretical physics and mathematical chemistry from the fields indicated below.
-For this reason of especial interest for the author are opinions, remarks and suggestions concerning the contents of his published scientific monographs and the given web-site.
+For this reason of especial interest for the author are opinions, remarks and suggestions concerning the contents of his 4-th published scientific monographs in Russian and English with the given web-site.
 Namely, they are.

-At the end, last two books contain own "Physical-Mathematical Kunstkammers", which includes a number of questions and tasks connected with problems discussed in these monographs (math analysis, algebra, geometry and physics).
+At the end, last two books contain own "Physical-Mathematical Kunstkammers", which includes a number of questions and tasks connected with problems discussed in these monographs (math analysis, algebra, geometry, physics).

 ==========================================================================